winglang/wing/README.md

 Enumeration type (enum) is a type that groups a list of named constant members.
 Enumeration is defined by writing **enum**, followed by enumeration name and a list of comma-separated constants in a {}.
-Last comma is optional in single line definitions but forbidden in multi line definitions.
+Last comma is optional in single line definitions but required in multi line definitions.
-Naming convention for enums is to use "TitleCase".
+Naming convention for enums is to use "TitleCase" for name ALL_CAPS for members.

 > ```TS
 > // Wing Code: